abpio/abp-commercial-docs/en/modules/audit-logging.md

 });
 ```

-The *Period* doesn't mean the time to delete the expired audit logs.
-It's the period of the worker to check the expired audit logs.
+The *Period* doesn't mean the *Expired Item Deletion Period*.
+It's the period of the worker to run clean up service system wide.
 The default value is 1 day.

 ## Internals